Amanda Mouradian, DVM, CHPV, cAVCA

 What happens after the adjustment?

-• Dr Amanda is only providing chiropractic care for horses.
-She is not offering any wellness or sick horse care.
+Dr. Amanda is currently offering chiropractic services exclusively for horses.
+Please note that she does not provide general wellness or sick horse care.

 A subluxation or fixation means a joint is not moving properly which can lead to pain, nerve dysfunction and muscle dysfunction.
 With chiropractic, we adjust the joint to allow it to move properly, which then relieves pain and improves nerve and muscular function.
 With this improved function, it allows the body to use its innate intelligence to heal itself.